xiaoiver/infinite-canvas-tutorial/packages/site/docs/guide/lesson-010.md

 -   [Specifying stroke alignment]
 -   [How to simulate stroke-align (stroke-alignment) in SVG]
 -   [Creating inner shadow in svg]
+-   [Vector rendering of SVG content with PixiJS]

 [Export from Figma]: https://help.figma.com/hc/en-us/articles/360040028114-Export-from-Figma#h_01GWB002EPWMFSXKAEC62GS605
 [How to simulate stroke-align (stroke-alignment) in SVG]: https://stackoverflow.com/questions/74958705/how-to-simulate-stroke-align-stroke-alignment-in-svg